Temjenzulu/Speaker-Verification-using-HTK-netbeans-/Speakerverification/Readme.md

 # Speaker-Verification-using-HTK-netbeans-
+# Author Temjenzulu-
  A java based GUI for Speaker Recognition System using HTK.
  --First install HTK on ubuntu
  --Install Netbeans with latest Java and Scene Builder.
  -- Change the working Directory in the java codes and in the shell scripts.